 Water Facilities: The Master District is responsible for planning and providing major water facilities to the Participants within its Service Area.
-The potable water supply facilities constructed by or on behalf of the Master District and being operated by the Master District ("Water Supply Facilities") currently consist of one water plant, 1,000,000 gallons of ground storage capacity, 6,475 gallons per minute ("gpm") of booster pump capacity, pressure tank capacity of 30,000 gallons, and all related appurtenances.
+The potable water supply facilities constructed by or on behalf of the Master District and being operated by the Master District ("Water Supply Facilities") currently consist of two water plants, 1,600,000 gallons of combined ground storage capacity, 8,425 gallons per minute ("gpm") of combined booster pump capacity, pressure tank capacity of 30,000 gallons, and all related appurtenances.
 With proceeds of bonds previously issued by the Master District, the Master District purchased the Water Supply Facilities from the entity that was leasing the facilities to the Master District.
-The major components of the Master District's Water Supply Facilities have the capacity to serve approximately 5,000 equivalent single-family connections ("ESFCs").
-According to the Master District's Engineer, the Master District has a current reserved capacity of 4,000 ESFCs for the Participants and 2,603 ESFC's are being served by the Water Supply Facilities.
+The major components of the Master District's Water Supply Facilities have the combined capacity to serve approximately 6,000 equivalent single-family connections ("ESFCs").
+According to the Master District's Engineer, the Master District has a current reserved capacity of 4,000 ESFCs for the Participants and 2,770 ESFC's are being served by the Water Supply Facilities.